Take Action

 Research Details

-Too Ideologically Extreme, Close-Minded, or Highly Identified for Prejudice Reduction?
-Testing the Unique Benefits of Intergroup Contract Across Different Types of Individual Differences, Group Processes & Intergroup Relations
+Predisposed to Prejudice but Responsive to Intergroup Contact?
+Testing the Unique Benefits of Intergroup Contact Across Different Types of Individual Differences, Group Processes & Intergroup Relations

 Abstract